Our call for properly funded children's services.

 2. Reverse the cuts to early intervention funding to local councils

 Without this funding, councils have found it increasingly difficult to invest in the early help services, such as children’s centres and family support, that can prevent children entering the social care system, and help to manage needs within families to avoid them escalating.

-3. Urgently review high needs funding for SEND
+3. Invest an additional £1.6 billion in high needs funding for SEND by 2021

 Many children and young people with special educational needs and disabilities could miss out on the high quality education they need if councils aren’t given adequate funding to manage the unprecedented rise in demand.